tarkancanova/Capstone-Project-Remake/README.md

-# Aim system will be replaced with something better as soon as possible.
+# Aim system will be replaced with something better and civilian quests will be added as soon as possible.

 # Invasion of the Cupcakes